-A new year, a new chance for lots of fun.
-That’s what you’ll find in New Orleans 24/7, 365.
-2018 is a particularly exciting year in New Orleans because of the Tricentennial, the city’s 300th birthday.
-With an already jam-packed schedule, the Tricentennial brings an entire year’s worth of events with it as we celebrate here in NOLA.
+A new year brings a new opportunity for lots of fun.
+That’s what you’ll find in New Orleans 24/7, 365 days a year.
+We celebrated the Tricentennial in 2018, but we’re keeping the party rolling into 2019 with a year full of exciting events.
 So go ahead and make your plans to come down and see us.
-We’ve got a taste of the year ahead with 15 things to do in New Orleans this January.
+We’ve got a taste of the year ahead with 12 things to do in New Orleans this January.

 1. Ring in the New Year, New Orleans-Style

-January 1 falls on a Monday this year, but that doesn’t mean you can’t spend the day doing something fun.
+Jan.
+1 falls on a Tuesday this year, but that doesn’t mean you can’t spend the day doing something fun.
 Head to breakfast at one of our favorite spots or spend the day exploring a new neighborhood in New Orleans.
 Get a running start on those resolutions by spending the day literally running (or walking) one of New Orleans’ best trails.
-Then, spend some time reflecting on 2017 before putting it to rest.

 2. Watch the Sugar Bowl on New Year’s Day